andrew/ultimate-awesome/README.md

 - [Vehicle_reID-Collection](https://github.com/layumi/Vehicle_reID-Collection) - :red_car: the collection of vehicle re-ID papers, datasets. :red_car:.
 - [awesome-open-hardware-verification](https://github.com/ben-marshall/awesome-open-hardware-verification) - A List of Free and Open Source Hardware Verification Tools and Frameworks.
 - [awesome-web-storage](https://github.com/softvar/awesome-web-storage) - :sunglasses: Everything you need to know about Client-side Storage.
+- [awesome-ai](https://github.com/hades217/awesome-ai) - A curated list of artificial intelligence resources (Courses, Tools, App, Open Source Project).
+- [awesome-freedom](https://github.com/hiddify/awesome-freedom) - In this repository we have collected all awesome tools for iranian people.
 - [awesome-react-native-native-modules](https://github.com/prscX/awesome-react-native-native-modules) - A curated list of Awesome ReactNative: Native Modules Guidelines/Components/News/Tools/Learning Materials.
 - [awesome-live-reloading](https://github.com/hasura/awesome-live-reloading) - A curated collection of live-reloading / hot-reloading / watch-reloading tools for different languages and frameworks.
 - [Awesome-Self-hosting-for-the-whole-family](https://github.com/relink2013/Awesome-Self-hosting-for-the-whole-family) - An Awesome List of apps that can be self hosted that your family can actually use without frustration. .